5 fun ways to improve YOUR Spanish this summer

 Taking it back to the 1980’s and 1990’s, Selena was and always will be the queen of Tejano music.
 Her untimely death left millions devastated, but her music still lives on and is also featured on the new Netflix hit Selena: The Series.
 Celebrate her life with a mix of her greatest hits.

 There you have it – five ways to improve your Spanish as you rest and recharge this summer.
 And when it’s time to get back to the littles and their learning, we’d be honored to support you.
-Discover the Stories curriculum with over 200 hours of planned Spanish-learning content.
+Discover the Calico Spanish curriculum with over 200 hours of planned Spanish-learning content.
 Try it free today!

 No Comments